MaddyRizvi/Apriori-basket-analysis/README.md

 # Apriori Algorithm – Market Basket Optimization 🛒

 This project implements the **Apriori algorithm** for **Association Rule Learning** on a retail dataset to identify patterns in customer purchases.
-The output is a list of frequent itemsets and strong association rules that can help in optimizing product placements and recommendations.
+The output is a list of frequent itemsets and strong association rules that can help in optimizing product placements and recommendations. **This project can be easily adapted to work with other datasets** containing different or additional independent variables.

 ---